 Subrecipients will be responsible for collecting loans per internal loan policies, along with CDBG-DR regulations.
 Subrecipients must make customary and reasonable efforts to collect on loans per internal loan policies.
-Eligible loan proceeds (principal and interest payments) collected by the Subrecipient may remain with the Subrecipient, provided they are placed in a separate Revolving Loan Fund, which may be monitored for eligible uses of funds and pre-established limitations by OCD-DRU.
+Eligible loan proceeds (principal and interest payments) collected by the Subrecipient may remain with the Subrecipient, provided they are placed in a separate Revolving Loan Fund, which may be monitored for eligible uses of funds and pre-established limitations by OCD.
 Revolving Loan Fund (RLF) limitations include:

-- Annual limit of 15% of total collections may be spent on program delivery and administration expenses related to the management of on-going loan collections and generation of new loans from the Revolving Loan Fund; - New loans made from the RLF must be provided to businesses located in one of the RLSB 51 eligible parishes; - OCD-DRU will monitor Subrecipients for compliance with the terms of RLF for a minimum of two years, unless there are findings or concerns of non-compliance or if the Subrecipient is placed on the LLA's non-compliance list for an extended period of time, as defined and determined by OCD-DRU.
-In such cases, OCD-DRU may extend the monitoring term or may trigger recapture.
-In the event of recapture, Subrecipients will be required to either repay all funds collected through the RLF to OCD-DRU or transfer all funds collected through the RLF and all outstanding loans and associated files to a Subrecipient or other entity designated by OCD-DRU. - Subrecipients will be required to submit the following documents listed below.
-OCD-DRU will provide necessary forms to Subrecipients. - Program activity monthly reports - Monthly bank statements - Monthly Loan reports - Bank Statement and Loan Reconciliation - Administrative Costs tracking sheet.
+- Annual limit of 15% of total collections may be spent on program delivery expenses related to the management of on-going loan collections and generation of new loans from the Revolving Loan Fund; - New loans made from the RLF must be provided to for-profit businesses, non-profits (based on the earned income portion of their operations), and religious non-profit organizations (based on the secular component of their operations) located in one of the SBL eligible parishes; - OCD will monitor Subrecipients for compliance with the terms of RLF for a minimum of two years, unless there are findings or concerns of non-compliance or if the Subrecipient is placed on the LLA's non-compliance list for an extended period of time, as defined and determined by OCD.
+In such cases, OCD may extend the monitoring term or may trigger recapture.
+In the event of recapture, Subrecipients will be required to either repay all funds collected through the RLF to OCD or transfer all funds collected through the RLF and all outstanding loans and associated files to a Subrecipient or other entity designated by OCD. - Subrecipients will be required to submit the following documents listed below.
+OCD will provide necessary forms to Subrecipients. - Program activity monthly reports - Monthly bank statements - Monthly Loan reports - Bank Statement and Loan Reconciliation

-Subrecipients unable or unwilling to collect on delinquent loans may refer and assign their rights as lenders for particular loans to the State for collections.
-In such cases, the Subrecipient or the State will place business owners in default and the State, through either OCD-DRU, the Attorney General's

-Office or the Louisiana Department of Revenue's Office of Debt Reduction will work with the business owners to develop a repayment plan.
+Subrecipients unable to collect on delinquent loans may refer and assign their rights as lenders for particular loans to the State for collections.
+In such cases, the Subrecipient or the State will place business owners in default and the State, through either OCD, the Attorney General's Office or the Louisiana Department of Revenue's Office of Debt Reduction will work with the business owners to develop a repayment plan.
 In such cases, principal and interest payments collected from business owners will return to the State and will remain with the State.
 This paragraph shall not exempt a Subrecipient from following its collection processes.